Fraud Advisory: Foreign Currency (Forex) Fraud

 - Do not mortgage your home or cash in your savings.

-- Do not trade on margin unless you understand it.
-Margin trading can make you responsible for losses that greatly exceed the dollar amount you deposited.
+- Margin trading can make you responsible for losses that greatly exceed the dollar amount you deposited.
+Do not trade forex if you cannot withstand the additional loss.

 If you have questions, are aware of suspicious activities, or believe you have been defrauded, please contact the CFTC quickly.
 Call the CFTC at 866.366.2382 or file a tip or complaint.